JWCISLO85/os-ticket-post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
 This is project that I did that helped to understand ticketing sytems.
-I configured a number settings to simulate a real world scenario. osTicket.<br />
+I configured a number settings to simulate a real world scenario.<br />

 <h2>Environments and Technologies Used</h2>